NEET/JEE Coaching Scholarship

 Answer- AB = 15 and AC = 13

 Given- ABCD is a quadrilateral circumscribing a circle.
-P, Q, R, S are the point of contact on sides AB, BC, CD, and DA respectively.
+P, Q, R, and S are the points of contact on sides AB, BC, CD, and DA respectively.

 To prove-